hurngchunlee/ceph-test/note_calamari.md

     $ git clone https://github.com/ceph/Diamond.git --branch=calamari
     ```

-- build binary on a target VM via vagrant
+- Boot up VM w/ targeting system via vagrant

     __Note__: at this stage, one needs [vagrant](https://www.vagrantup.com) and
     a VM driver (the simplest one is [VirtualBox](https://www.virtualbox.org)) installed in the system.